SLS 3D Printing Services

 Laser Sintering

-High-powered CO₂ laser selectively fuses nylon powder layer by layer.
+A high-powered laser selectively fuses nylon powder layer by layer.

 Cooling